Dyno Therapeutics is developing optimized AAVs to enable a new generation of more effective, safer gene therapies across a large spectrum of diseases.

-Different subtypes of AAV capsids can deliver DNA to a wide variety of cells and tissues, while the specific cells and tissues vary from subtype to subtype.
-This is due to the organization of the icosahedron-shaped capsid that forms an envelope around the DNA payload, and that interacts with specific molecules on target cells via protruding spike structures on the capsid surface.
-A challenge in many gene therapies is the absorption of AAV viruses to cells that are not supposed to be targeted.
-This can decrease virus efficiency at intended target sites and cause undesired responses in other cell and tissue types.
-These also include cells of the immune system that can trigger immune responses and an immune memory which later on prevents the therapeutic virus to be provided a second time, should this be necessary.
+Different subtypes of AAV capsids can deliver DNA to a spectrum of cell and tissue types that varies between capsids.
+This is due to the organization of the icosahedron-shaped capsid that forms an envelope around the DNA payload, and that via protruding spike structures interacts with specific molecules on target cells.
+A major challenge in many gene therapies is entry of AAVs into cells that are not supposed to be targeted.
+This can reduce the amount of the therapy that is successfully delivered to disease-affected tissues, and cause undesired responses in other cell and tissue types.
+Importantly, among off-target cells are also immune cells, which then can trigger both a dangerous immune response, as well as an immune memory that can prevent the gene therapy from being provided a second time, should it be necessary.

-To overcome these limitations, a Wyss Institute research team led by former Staff Scientist Eric Kelsic and Core Faculty member and Harvard Medical School Professor George Church is taking a systematic unbiased synthetic biology approach to create AAV capsids with different or more selective cell type and tissue-targeting abilities.
-Using current DNA-synthesis technology, they generated multiple variants of the gene encoding the AAV capsid-forming protein in which all of its amino acid building blocks were individually mutated (Wide Search).
-Infection of the AAV variants into human cell lines and in vivo into mice led to the identification of amino acids that could be variably tuned without compromising capsid stability, while shifting target cell and tissue-specificities.
+To overcome these limitations, a Wyss Institute team led by former Staff Scientist Eric Kelsic and Core Faculty member George Church took a systematic, unbiased synthetic biology approach to create AAV capsids with different or more selective cell type and tissue-targeting abilities.
+In what became the team’s core technology built around machine learning and current DNA synthesis methods, they performed a so-called “Wide Search” to generate multiple variants of the gene encoding the AAV capsid-forming protein in which all of its amino acid building blocks were individually mutated.
+Infection of these AAV variants into human cell lines in vitro and mice in vivo led to the identification of amino acids that could be variably tuned without compromising capsid stability, while shifting target cell and tissue specificities.